Optimal bounds for decay of correlations and {\alpha}-mixing for nonuniformly hyperbolic dynamical systems: Coupling Lemma for the original system

 \section{Coupling Lemma for the original system}

-In this section, we will prove the Coupling Lemma for the original nonuniformly hyperbolic map, which is new to our knowledge, as the construction is significantly different from that for systems with uniformly hyperbolicity.
-This will enable us to define the coupling decompositions of probability measures on $\cM$, which will be used to investigate the rate of decay of correlations of iterations of those measures.
+In this section, we will prove the Coupling Lemma for the original nonuniformly hyperbolic map, which is new to our knowledge, since the construction is significantly different from that for systems with uniformly hyperbolicity.
+This will enable us to define the coupling decompositions of probability measures on $\cM$, which will be used to investigate the rate of decay of correlations for the iterations of those measures.\\

+{\textbf{Notation:}} For simplicity, given a standard family $\cG=(\cW,\nu)$, {\textbf{we define $\cG(A):=\nu(A)$ }}to avoid using too many notations.